-Employees must be paid the highest minimum wage that applies where they work, whether that’s the federal, state, or local rate.
-Colorado's minimum wage is higher than the federal minimum wage of $7.25.
+Employees must be paid the highest minimum wage that applies where they work, whether that's the federal, state, or local rate.
+Colorado's state minimum wage of $12.00 (in 2020) is higher than the federal minimum wage of $7.25.
 If the city or county where you work has an even higher minimum wage, you are entitled to that amount.

 To calculate your unpaid minimum wage claim, take the difference between what you were actually paid per hour and what you should have been paid per hour.
 For example, if your employer paid you $2 less than the minimum wage for 100 hours of work, you would be entitled to $200.

 If you receive tips at your job, your employer can pay you a lower hourly wage, as long as you make enough in tips to bring your hourly compensation to at least the state minimum wage.
 In Colorado, employers may take a tip credit of up to $3.02.
 For 2020, this means that employers may pay tipped employees $8.98 per hour.
 However, if an employee doesn't earn enough in tips to earn at least the state minimum wage, the employer must pay the difference.
 To learn more on these rules, see Colorado Laws for Tipped Employees.

 Failing to pay the overtime premium is one of the most common wage violations by employers.
 Colorado employees are entitled to overtime if they work more than 40 hours in a workweek, more than 12 hours in a day, or more than 12 consecutive hours (if, for example, those hours span two calendar days).